vhong000/CyberSec_Week8/README.md

 ## Blue Page
 ### SQL Injection Exploit
 The SQLi exploit that I used in the project is an injection that will make the database wait for 5 seconds.
 We first go to the _find a Salesperson_ page and select any person's link.
 In the URL we will add to it:

 ```
 ' AND SLEEP(5)=0--'
 ```

 This will cause the server to wait for 5 seconds before reloading.

+### Session Hijacking
+the Session Hijacking exploit that I used in the project uses the provided link to change the phpsessid of the logged in browser and uses it in a browser that isn't logged into the site.
+First we log into Globitek from another browser.
+We then take the phpsessid from the browser that's logged in and change the phpsessid of the current browser through the use of the provided link.

 #### GIF Tutorial
 <img src='https://github.com/vhong000/CyberSec_Week8/blob/master/sqli_exploit.gif'/>